The Ruy Lopez: Complete Guide for Club Players (1200-2000)

 - 1800 to 2000 (as White): Start with the Exchange Variation (4.Bxc6) to avoid Berlin and Marshall theory.
 Solid, positional, low maintenance.

 - 2000+ (as White): Commit to the Closed Ruy Lopez.
 Learn your response to Berlin (4.d3 Anti-Berlin or the full endgame), Marshall (8.a4 or 8.h3 avoidance), and Classical.
-Expect 100+ moves of preparation.
+Expect a substantial preparation load.

 Common Mistakes